JMHah/ist303_spr25/slides/week06_slides_data.md

 ```

 - no commit
-- conn.row_factory creates customizable cursor, in this case sqlite3.row creates a dictionary cursor (key access instead of offset)
+- conn.row_factory creates a customizable cursor
+- sqlite3.row is a dictionary cursor (key access)
-- default cursor returns each row as a tuple
+  - default cursor returns each row as a tuple (index offset)

 ---
 ## CRUD: update